 Optimize your EHR investment while improving the patient experience through digital health solutions

-Unlocking the Digital Front Door is a three-part blog series that discusses how health systems can deliver meaningful digital experiences to patients by choosing the right third-party solutions to optimize patient portal engagement.
-Read part one now.
+Unlocking the Digital Front Door is a three-part blog series that explores how health systems can deliver meaningful digital patient experiences by choosing the right third-party solutions to optimize patient portal engagement.
+Read parts one and three now.

 After years spent implementing your EHR, migrating newly-acquired entities to your system and eventually adding a patient portal, your organization has finally reached a steady-state period and has shifted strategic initiatives.
 You're now prioritizing the digital front door as a means to differentiate your brand, retain patients and grow market share, because let’s face it, if you don’t do it, somebody else will.

 But after putting your IT system to work, you’ve realized that the patient portal experience is suboptimal and that your EHR vendor’s capabilities are limited when it comes to driving meaningful engagement.
 Acknowledging that the portal isn’t the “end all be all” for all things patient engagement, you’re now asking: “How do I optimize my portal to deliver the best possible patient experience in line with consumer expectations without having to rip and replace?”

 This is a common scenario at health systems and a major blocker toward realizing the digital front door vision.
 In order to fill patient portal user experience and functionality gaps today, you must look beyond your EHRs toward third-party, digital health solutions.